-With the support of Clean Energy Group, a national nonprofit advocacy organization working to advance an equitable energy transition, the coalition commissioned an assessment comparing the proposed gas plant to battery resources.
+With the support of Clean Energy Group the coalition commissioned an assessment comparing the proposed gas plant to battery resources.
 The results of that analysis were substantial; battery storage would cost significantly less than the gas plant over time while producing no emissions.

 Ultimately, the economic, environmental, and health benefits of distributed energy weren’t enough to sway the New Orleans City Council.
 The vote was in favor to move forward with the gas plant.
 Now, two years later, it has already cost ratepayers more than $30 million and failed to perform when most needed.